 Singtel users report mobile service issues for third straight day

-As of 6.18pm, there were more than 500 reports of a Singtel service outage on Downdetector.
+"We noticed some momentary congestion and the matter has been resolved," said Singtel.

-SINGAPORE: Some Singtel users reported issues with the telco's mobile service on Wednesday (Mar 18), the third consecutive day customers have experienced an outage.
+SINGAPORE: Some Singtel users reported issues with the telco's mobile service on Wednesday (Mar 18), the third consecutive day customers experienced a disruption.

-As of 6.18pm, there were about 500 reports of a Singtel service outage on Downdetector, which collates status reports from several sources, including users.
+Reports began to spike on Downdetector, which collates status reports from several sources, at 5.25pm.
+The number of reports climbed to around 500 by 6.25pm.

-The company said in a Facebook post at about 7.30pm that it was aware that some customers might be experiencing some "momentary connectivity issues".
+In a Facebook post at about 7.30pm, Singtel said that the matter has been resolved.

 A day before that, thousands of Singtel users reported issues with their mobile service in a disruption that lasted over eight hours.

-Singtel earlier said there was no evidence to suggest the incident was a cyber-related event.
+Singtel said there was no evidence to suggest the incident was a cyber-related event.

 In February, Singapore authorities said that all four major telcos were targets of a cyberattack by UNC3886.
 The attack, which was made public last year, led attackers to gain access to critical systems of Singtel, M1, StarHub and Simba, but no sensitive customer data was lost.